 Ambient Stream Monitoring Program

-This program has a network of 97 fixed stations located on main stem and tributary streams across the state.
-The primary objectives are to provide information on the status and trends of water quality in streams within each of the state's 13 river basins and link assessments of status and trends with natural and human factors that affect water quality.
-Fifty-eight of the 97 sites are located on main stem streams.
+This program has a network of 101 fixed stations located on main stem and tributary streams across the state, including six stations on the Missouri River.
+The program’s primary objectives are to provide information on the status and trends of water quality in streams within each of the state's 13 river basins and link assessments of status and trends with natural and human factors that affect water quality.
 Ecoregion and land use considerations were used in selecting many of the stream locations.
-Samples are collected monthly and analyzed for traditional chemical and physical parameters and include some herbicides and heavy metals.
-During 2010, a total of 1,160 water samples were collected for this program.
+A representative number of State Resource Waters as well as streams within major urban areas were also selected.
+Samples are collected monthly and analyzed for traditional chemical and physical parameters and include nutrients, select herbicides and heavy metals.

 Lake Monitoring Program